dailiang18bb/Udacity_IOS_Course/swift for beginners ud1022/README.md

         var newPassword = password.replacingOccurrences(of: "a", with: "A")
         // MAry hAd A little loris
 The syntax here, replacingOccurrences(of: "a", with: "A"), replaces the first string (“a”) with the second (“A”).

+# Lesson 3 If statements

+## The `==` Operator

+## Comparison operators can also be used on strings.

+A string is “less than” another string if it comes first alphabetically:

+        let apples = "apples"
+        let oranges = "oranges"
+        let compare = apples < oranges //true